By: Marilyn L. Davis

 We Thought We Could Function on Drugs and Alcohol

 Our brains adjusted and we sometimes maintained that outer facade of ‘having it together’.
-Some of our friends and families were shocked when we entered treatment for our addictions; we had seemingly fooled them.
-They might even comment on how well we functioned.
+Going to treatment shocked some of our family and friends; we seemed to fool them with our functioning.
 But what exactly is functioning?

 Functioning is Not Our Best